taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_with_M365.md

 9. In the **Roles** information that appears, select the **Admin center access** option.
 This displays a list of the most commonly assigned administrator roles.

-10. If the role you are assigning is not in this list, then you can select the **Show all by category** drop-down arrow to display all the available roles (sorted by category).
+	**Note** If the role you are assigning is not in this list, then you can select the **Show all by category** drop-down arrow to display all the available roles (sorted by category).
 However, in this case, Holly wants to assign herself the Global Administrator role.
 She can do this since she is logged in as the MOD Administrator, which is also a Global admin.
-Only a Global admin can assign another user the Global admin role. <br>
+Only a Global admin can assign another user the Global Administrator role. <br>

-	Select **Global Admin** and then select **Next**.
+10. Select **Global Administrator** and then select **Next**.

 11. On the **Review and finish** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.